 I met with Rachel Curley during my degree.
 She helped me write personal statements (and get interviews to jobs), helped tailor my CV and outlined what medical employers wanted.
 Without this service, I’d be wandering in the dark.

 You may find it useful to talk to a careers adviser for a number of reasons.

 Taking a proactive approach to career development early in your career

 It would be pretty unrealistic to have your whole medical career planned out from your first day of University.
-However, discussing your career ideas and thoughts around specialties with an impartial careers adviser can help bring some clarity to your path.
+However, discussing your career ideas and thoughts around specialties and other options with an impartial careers adviser can help bring some clarity to your path.

 Getting an edge on the competition

 A career in medicine is, like any other professional career, very competitive.
 Talking with a careers adviser can help with your planning and preparation for the future and may help you get ahead.